top of page

 Effective Ways to Remedy Alkaline Soil for Your Garden

 Once you understand the basics, you can apply specific techniques tailored to your garden’s needs.
-Here are a few recommendations:
+Here are some actionable recommendations:

 Choose Plants That Tolerate Alkaline Soil

-If you want a quick fix or have limited time for soil amendments, select plants that perform better in alkaline soil.
+If you want a quick fix or have limited time for soil amendments, select plants that thrive in alkaline conditions.
 Examples include:

 • Lavender